 - A virtual machine on an ESXi host uses a virtual disk to store its operating system, application files, and other data associated with its activities.
 Virtual disks are large physical files, or sets of files, that can be copied, moved, archived, and backed up as any other files.
 You can configure virtual machines with multiple virtual disks.

-- To access virtual disks, a virtual machine uses virtual SCSI controllers.
-These virtual controllers include BusLogic Parallel, LSI Logic Parallel, LSI Logic SAS, and VMware Paravirtual.
-These controllers are the only types of SCSI controllers that a virtual machine can see and access.
+- To access virtual disks, a virtual machine uses virtual NVMe or SCSI controllers.
+These virtual controllers include BusLogic Parallel, LSI Logic Parallel, LSI Logic SAS, VMware Paravirtual, NVMe, and others.

-- Each virtual disk resides on a datastore that is deployed on physical storage.
-From the standpoint of the virtual machine, each virtual disk appears as if it were a SCSI drive connected to a SCSI controller.
+Each virtual disk resides on a datastore that is deployed on physical storage.
+From the standpoint of the virtual machine, each virtual disk appears as if it were a SCSI or NVMe drive connected to a SCSI or NVMe controller.
 Whether the physical storage is accessed through storage or network adapters on the host is typically transparent to the VM guest operating system and applications.

 - VMware vSphere ® VMFS